martinus/gra/README.md

 eval "$(gra shell)"
 ```

+This adds two aliases that make use of [fzf](https://github.com/junegunn/fzf), the fuzzy searcher:

+* `gracd`: quickly change directory into any of the repositories
+* `grarm`: remove one of the repositories

 ## clone - clone one or more remote repository

 Clones one or more repository into the gra root directory.
 The